Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Numerical results

 \subsubsection{Results}

 Prior to applying our MRMF estimator and the LEMF and EMF estimators of \cite{maurais2023logEuclidean} to the tasks of estimating $\Gamma_0$ and $\Gamma_1$, we simulate 12,000 high-fidelity and 12,000 low-fidelity pilot samples of each of $\bfy \mid \bftheta \sim \pi_0$ and $\bfy \mid \bftheta \sim \pi_1$ in order to estimate the required hyperparameters: generalized correlations and variances for the LEMF and EMF estimators, and $\Gamma_\bfS$ for the MRMF estimator.
+Because pilot samples are required to estimate parameters for each of the MRMF, LEMF, and EMF estimators, we keep the cost of cost of obtaining the pilot samples separate from the budgets in \cref{fig:sqg_mse_HF,fig:sqg_mse_reg}.
 We additionally compute a reference estimate of $A_{\rm GMML}$ with these samples, which we use to approximate the error in the estimators we consider.

 Using the sample-allocations in \cref{tab:samp_alloc}, we compute estimates $\hat \Gamma_i^{\rm HF}$, $\hat \Gamma_i^{\rm LF}$, $\hat \Gamma_i^{\rm EMF}$, $\hat \Gamma_i^{\rm LEMF}$, and $\hat \Gamma_i^{\rm MRMF}$ using high-fidelity samples alone, low-fidelity samples alone, the LEMF estimator \cref{eq:LEMF}, the EMF estimator \cref{eq:sigmaLCV}, and the MRMF estimator \cref{eq:fixlo_penalized}, respectively, $i \in \{0, 1\}$.
 We specifically employ the regularized, fixed-$\Sigmalo$ version of the regression estimator \cref{eq:fixlo_penalized} and in this example choose optimal values of the regularization parameters via a coarse direct search.
 We combine these estimates of $\Gamma_0$ and $\Gamma_1$ with estimates of $\bfm_0$ and $\bfm_1$, obtained using multifidelity Monte Carlo \cite{bpkwmg} for the multifidelity covariance estimators and standard (single-fidelity) Monte Carlo for the single-fidelity covariance estimators, to obtain ensuing estimates of $A$, denoted $\hat A^{\rm HF}$, $\hat A^{\rm LF}$, $\hat A^{\rm EMF}$, $\hat A^{\rm LEMF}$, and $\hat A^{\rm MRMF}$.
 Motivated by Figure 3 in \cite{zadeh2016geometric}, we set $t = 0.1$ in \cref{eq:GMML} for our experiments.
 The results presented in this section reflect performance of each estimator of $A$ over 2000 repeated trials; for results detailing performance in estimating each of $\Gamma_0$ and $\Gamma_1$ individually see \cref{app:sqg:addResults}.